racosta323/Catspace/README.md

 ### Profile Page

 Here you can see the details of a cat that are not visible on the homepage.
-The profile picture is displayed over the banner image, and below there is pronunciation (not in the add a cat form at the moment), current location, an about section with current location, original location, and nickname, and a yet-to-be-implemented comments section.
+The profile picture is displayed over the banner image, and below there is pronunciation , current location, an about section with current location, original location, nickname, and a description section.
 There is also a hidden photos section above the about section that may be implemented in the future.
 At the bottom of each profile is a button to delete the cat from the database.
 Hitting it will also redirect the user to the homepage.
 In a future product, this button and account edit features will be available soley to the owner of the account.

 ### About Page

 Here we have some info about the site and its developers, as well as some useful links.
 We hope you enjoy Catspace!

+### Error Page

+Got lost?
+Users will be re-routed to our custom error page if they attempt to navigate to a page that doesn't exist.